-A. Draft General Plan Climate Element and 2022 Draft Community Climate Action Plan.
-Included in this discussion is an overview of the components of the 2022 Draft Community Climate Action Plan (CCAP) for San Mateo County's unincorporated areas.
-Included are a description of the Draft General Plan Climate Element and the CCAP, detail about the update process for each, sources of emissions and associated emissions reduction strategies that correspond to those sources, and the County's approach to ensuring public engagement.
+- Introduction to the Draft General Plan Climate Element and 2022 Draft 1.
+Community Climate Action Plan.
+The County began the process of updating the 2013 Energy and Climate Change Element and the 2013 Energy Efficiency Climate Action Plan in order to bring these policy documents into compliance with State law.
+This update process has led to the creations of the 2022 General Plan Climate Element and the 2022 CCAP.
+Included in this report is an overview of the components of the 2022 CCAP for San Mateo County's unincorporated areas.
+The report provides a high-level overview of the CCAP structure, sources of emissions, and key emissions reduction actions that correspond to those sources, and the County's approach to ensuring public engagement and addressing racial equity in the CCAP.
 Equity, being a key priority for the San Mateo County Board of Supervisors, serves as a cornerstone principle throughout the development of the Draft General Plan Climate Element and the CCAP.

-1. The Draft General Plan Climate Element.
-California Government Code section 65302 lists mandatory or statutorily required general plan elements for all
+Additionally, the report provides information about the environmental review process, which yielded a Negative Declaration, information about how staff have ensured conformance with other County policies, and a recommendation that the Planning Commission recommend that the Board of Supervisors adopt the Negative Declaration and the 2022 Climate Element and the 2022 Community Climate Action Plan. - a.
+The 2022 Draft General Plan Climate Element.
+California Government Code section 65302 lists mandatory or statutorily required general plan elements for all California jurisdictions.

-California jurisdictions.
 A climate change element is not a statutorily required element in a jurisdiction's general plan, but the topic of climate change and the methods for bringing about emissions reduction relate directly to other elements that are statutorily required, such as land use, housing, and safety elements.
 Additionally, the Bay Area Air Quality Management District (BAAQMD) Environmental Quality Act Air Quality Guidelines (BAAQMD Guidelines) require that projects (including general plans) are compliant with AB 32.
-Section 4.3 of the BAAQMD Guidelines explains, "[t]he GHG Reduction Strategy should identify goals, policies and implementation measures that would achieve AB 32 and move toward climate stabilization goals established in Executive Order S-3-05."2 Climate change may be addressed in relevant statutory elements, but many jurisdictions elect to create a separate climate element more tailored to the scope and nature of the topic.
-San Mateo County has elected to embed climate action within its general plan via the 2013 Energy and Climate Change Element, as well as formulate a separate but related document, the 2013 EECAP, which provides more detail and strategic direction for meeting emissions reduction goals.
+Section 4.3 of the BAAQMD Guidelines explains, "[t]he GHG Reduction Strategy should identify goals, policies and implementation measures that would achieve AB 32 and move toward climate stabilization goals established in Executive Order S-3-05."
+Climate change may be addressed in relevant statutory elements, but many jurisdictions elect to create a separate climate element more tailored to the scope and nature of the topic.
+San Mateo County has elected to embed climate action within its general plan via the first climate-related element, the 2013 Energy and Climate Change Element, as well as formulate a separate but related document, the 2013 EECAP and now the updated draft 2022 CCAP, which provides more detail and strategic direction for meeting emissions reduction goals.